Newcomers Network

 If you have never been to the location before, see if you can find any photographs of the local area so that you will have some idea of what to expect when you arrive, even if it is just a picture of the airport.
 Be prepared for unusual sights, sounds and smells.
 Be thankful for all the things that go right and try not to worry about anything that goes wrong - see it as an adventure and a challenge to conquer.

-Ask other people you know who have moved for their best tips and advice and see if you can speak to some people in the new location before you arrive so that they can warn you about local hazards.
+Ask other people you know who have moved for their best tips and advice and see if you can speak to some people in the new location before you arrive so that they can warn you about local hazards (like which people to pay at the airport to carry your luggage or which local transport to avoid).

 4. Pace yourself

 Have realistic expectations.
 It will not be possible to do everything at once and in a short space of time.
-Make plans and then double or triple the amount of time you have allocated just in case it takes longer.
+Make plans and then double or triple the amount of time you have allocated just in case it takes a little longer to complete.

 Share concerns or worries with a trusted friend (which may not be your new work colleagues) and find out information rather than battle on without the facts you need to be successful.